TechMecca/ThreadJect/README.md

 - **Thread Hijacking**: Hijacks existing threads for code execution
 - **Process Creation**: Can launch processes in suspended state and inject DLLs
 - **Process Initialization Waits**: Ensures target process is properly initialized before injection
-- **x86 Support**: Currently supports 32-bit processes (x86 shellcode)
+- **Multi-Architecture Support**: Supports both 32-bit (x86) and 64-bit (x64) processes
+- **Automatic Architecture Detection**: Automatically detects target process architecture
 - **Clean C++ Interface**: Object-oriented design with static methods

 ## How It Works

 1. **Process Creation**: Launches the target process in suspended state
+2. **Architecture Detection**: Determines whether target is 32-bit or 64-bit
-2. **DLL Loading**: Reads and validates the DLL file
+3. **DLL Loading**: Reads and validates the DLL file (architecture must match target)
-3. **Memory Allocation**: Allocates memory in the target process for the DLL and loader
+4. **Memory Allocation**: Allocates memory in the target process for the DLL and loader
-4. **Manual Mapping**: Copies DLL sections and performs relocations/import resolution
+5. **Manual Mapping**: Copies DLL sections and performs relocations/import resolution
-5. **Thread Hijacking**: Finds a thread in the target process and hijacks it to execute the loader
+6. **Thread Hijacking**: Finds a thread in the target process and hijacks it to execute the loader
-6. **Process Resumption**: Resumes the process after successful injection
+7. **Process Resumption**: Resumes the process after successful injection

 ## Building